 What is Distributed Marketing?

-Distributed Marketing refers the process of national-to-local marketing for Brands that sell their products or services through a distributed network of local retailers, dealers, distributors, resellers, agents or channel partners.
+Distributed Marketing refers to the process of national-to-local marketing for brands that sell their products or services through their distributed networks of local retailers, dealers, distributors, resellers, agents or channel partners.
 It encompasses all aspects of aligning marketing strategies, creating marketing campaigns and assets, funding strategies, marketing execution and fulfillment, and analytics.
 Distributed Marketing — which is also referred to as Channel Marketing — involves both digital marketing technology as well as traditional marketing, with customized local campaigns and assets that deliver co-branded messaging to local markets.

 Leading Distributed Marketing platforms, also called Through-Channel Marketing Automation platforms, offer comprehensive solutions for Brands and their distributed networks of local partners, with innovative options to promote local participation in Co-Op Advertising programs and automated campaign enrollment designed to ensure both national-to-local alignment and brand-compliant messaging.

 If you have identified your organization as one that uses a Distributed Marketing strategy, but you’re not using automated solutions, you may be wasting time and money on outdated systems and antiquated processes.
 Your local partners may also be wasting time and spending too much money on creating local marketing materials and executing local campaigns that are not Brand approved.
 Leading Distributed Marketing platforms can easily scale marketing for organizations that need customized, brand-compliant local advertising for their local partner networks.
 Gaining a deeper understanding of your Brand’s distributed marketing challenges, processes and strategies can help you identify solutions to improve the efficiency and effectiveness of your marketing initiatives.